Notes On Philadelphia Antiques Week

 The first stop was the 23rd Street Armory Antiques Show.
 With its usual charm, the show leans towards the folk and Americana end, but there is a variety in the displays, including Chinese wooden objects and fine prints.

-The show opens a day before the Philadelphia Antiques Show, and has traditionally been visited then by dealers from the other show.
-Several 23rd Street dealers mentioned the Friday attendance was lighter than usual this year, and no one could quite put their finger on why.
-Dealers seemed to be selling, however and in the end it doesn’t matter as much how many come, but rather if they are in a buying mood.
+The show opens a day before the Philadelphia Antiques Show and has traditionally been visited by dealers from the other show.
+Several 23rd Street dealers mentioned that Friday attendance was lighter than usual this year, and no one could quite put their finger on why.
+Dealers seemed to be selling, however, and in the end, it doesn’t matter as much how many come, but rather if they are in a buying mood.
 It was a crowded week in Philadelphia and it was hard to get a hotel room.
-Folks were in town for a math convention, the Penn Relay and other events in addition to Antiques Week.
-Given the fact dealers at this show say it’s not Philadelphians who patronize the show, but rather visitors, and one can imagine how the traveling difficulties may have come into play.
+Folks were in town for a math convention, the Penn Relay, and other events in addition to Antiques Week.
+Given the fact dealers at this show say it’s not Philadelphians who patronize the show, but rather visitors, one can imagine how the traveling difficulties may have come into play.

 That of course allows space for the best, but not the rest.
 With less room, that may be true in a spectrum of market segments, not just the well-heeled.
 It also favors smalls.
 I think you see this in what is displayed at the shows in Philadelphia.
 Yet it isn’t specific to Philadelphia or the shows there.
 I wish I had the time and energy to chart out the furniture sales at Freeman’s based on size and hammer price.